bdebon/choiceof.dev/README.md

 This open source project and this website have been created by Benjamin Code to celebrate his 100k subscribers on YouTube.
 The project is inspired by [choixdemerde.fr](https://choixdemerde.fr) which is a project also created by [Benjamin Code](https://twitter.com/benjamincode) and that costed him a lot of money back in the day...
 If you want to learn more about this story and how a big buzz on your funny side project can ruins you, you will find [this article on Medium](https://medium.com/@benjamindebonmountain/choixdemerde-fr-le-buzz-couteux-6a46d3d6a480)

-"The story of choix de merde is terrible.
+"The story of choixdemerde.fr is terrible.
 It costed me a lot of time and money and never brought me anything.
 But the stories about this catastrophic development made me starts a YouTube channel and it has been so far the best experience of my life.
 For the 100k subscribers I wanted to bring back some light on this story and complete the loop"
 – Benjamin Code